gonzalo123/file_big_ia/README.md

 The project handles pdf and xlsx files.
 The rest of the file types are not processed and are given to the LLM as-is.

 With this architecture, we can process large files in a production environment.
-This allows us to easily plug in different interfaces—whether it's a CLI logger (as shown) or a WebSocket update for a frontend like Chainlit.
+This allows us to easily plug in different interfaces, whether it's a CLI logger (as shown) or a WebSocket update for a UI frontend like Chainlit.